shabin5785/Golang_notes/Go_2.md

 analogous ‘‘shallow’’ equality test for slices could be useful, and it would solve the problem with maps, but the inconsistent treatment of slices and arrays by the == operator would be conf using.
 The safest choice is to disallow slice comparisons altogether.
+The only legal slice comparison is against nil,

+-